XactSystems/type-hint-hydrator/README.md

 A Symfony Type Hint hydrator that uses @var annotations to determine the hydrated type.
 Under the hood it uses the laminas-hydrator for the mapping process.
 See https://github.com/laminas/laminas-hydrator/

-It can handle request objects and hydrate classes and arrays etc. It can also validate against any Assert annotations the hydrated object may contain.
+It can handle request objects and arrays of data to hydrate annotated classes and arrays etc. It can also validate against any Assert annotations the hydrated object may contain.

+If properties of the hydrated object are annotated as Doctrine Entities, the hydrator will attempt to load the entity for the key value provided.
+We currently don't support composite keys.

 ## Documentation
 -------------